mondele/btt-writer-docs/docs/tNavigate.rst

 When you are in the *Check view*, you have Bible resources available to you to assist in checking and refining the draft.
 Swipe from the right to the left side, or tap in the right margin, to show the resources for that chunk.

 The Resources pane is divided into three tabs.
-All of the translationNotes, translationWords, and translationQuestions are included in translationStudio.
+All of the translationNotes, translationWords, and translationQuestions are included in BTT Writer.

 * Tap either Notes, Words, or Questions to navigate among the tabs.